 (27) A specification that the provider in providing health care services to members must identify and where necessary arrange, pursuant to the mutually agreed upon policies and procedures between the MCP and provider, for the following at no cost to the member;

 (b) Oral interpretation and oral translation services.

-(28) A specification that the MCP agrees to fulfill the subcontractor's responsibility to mail or personally deliver notice of the member's right to request a state hearing whenever the subcontractor bills a member due to the MCP's denial of payment of a service, as specified in rule 5101:3-26- 08.4 of the Administrative Code, utilizing the procedures and forms as specified in rule 5101:6-2-35 of the Administrative Code.
+(28) A specification that the MCP agrees to fulfill the provider's responsibility to mail or personally deliver notice of the member's right to request a state hearing whenever the provider bills a member due to the MCP's denial of payment of a service, as specified in rules 5160-26-08.4 and 5160-58- 08.4 of the Administrative Code, utilizing the procedures and forms as specified in rule 5101:6-2-35 of the Administrative Code.

-(29) The subcontractor's agreement to contact the twenty-four-hour post-stabilization services phone line designated by the MCP to request authorization to provide post-stabilization services in accordance with paragraph (G) of rule 5101:3-26-03 of the Administrative Code.
+(29) The provider's agreement to contact the twenty-four-hour post-stabilization services phone line designated by the MCP to request authorization to provide post-stabilization services in accordance with rule 5160-26-03 of the Administrative Code.

-(30) A specification that the MCP may not prohibit, or otherwise restrict a subcontractor acting within the lawful scope of practice, from advising or advocating on behalf of a member who is his or her patient for the following:
+(30) A specification that the MCP may not prohibit or otherwise restrict a provider, acting within the lawful scope of practice, from advising or advocating on behalf of a member who is his or her patient for the following:

 (a) The member's health status, medical care, or treatment options, including any alternative treatment that may be self-administered;

 (b) Any information the member needs in order to decide among all relevant treatment options;